ViewSonic Library > Tech > Buyer's Guides > How to Choose a Gaming Monitor on a Budget

 Final Thoughts

 Selecting the perfect gaming monitor for your budget can be a challenging yet rewarding task.
-Whether you’re a competitive gamer seeking lightning-fast responses, a casual gamer looking for a balance between play and work, or an enthusiast of immersive genres, there’s a gaming monitor out there that strikes the perfect balance between performance and price.
-By understanding the key features – panel type, resolution, refresh rate, and response time – you can narrow down your options and choose the best gaming monitor for your gaming style and budget.
+Whether you’re a competitive gamer seeking lightning-fast responses, a casual gamer looking for a balance between play and work, or an enthusiast of immersive genres, there’s a gaming monitor out there for you that strikes the perfect balance between performance and price.
+By understanding key features like panel type, resolution, refresh rate, and response time, you can narrow down your options and choose the best gaming monitor for your style and budget.

-If you’re getting into gaming and would like to learn more about the competitive scene, you can check our guide to Esports here.
-Or you can browse the ViewSonic OMNI gaming monitors, which provide exceptional gaming experiences without costing an arm and a leg!
+If you’re getting into gaming and would like to learn more about the competitive scene, you can check our guide to esports monitors that won’t cost you a fortune.

 Was this article helpful?